 “I’m not saying no, but isn’t the Bow Awow already over...?”

-“Hmm, that may be true, but it could help with the next candidate.
+“Hmm, that might be true, but it may help with the next candidate.
 Don’t you think some details would be useful?
 I really don’t know your type...”

 “Do I have to spell out what I like for this to work?
 Honestly, I just want a twister so I can sail my boat!”
 Terra said with a gentle smile, but it had the opposite effect.

-“So let’s start there.
+“Let’s start there, then.
 What did you like?”

 Truthfully, Terra didn’t think that she had a type for men at all.
 She couldn’t just say it that bluntly though, so she had no other choice other than to say what she didn’t like.